Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Generative Evaluations on More Datasets

 \section{Generative Evaluations on More Datasets}

-In this section, we include the performance of our results on more datasets and comparisons to other baseline methods, as shown in Table. \ref{tab:pde_results_more_data}.
-PIDDM marginally surpass all baseline especially in the physics residual error.
+In this section, we report results on more datasets and compare them with other baseline methods, as shown in Table~\ref{tab:pde_results_more_data}.
+PIDDM consistently improves over the baselines, especially in physics residual error.